 There have been isolated cases of levee bank leakage.
 This Department is monitoring the situation and working with the SES to ensure public safety.

-Projected flow in February and March 2011 may continue to affect levee banks downstream of Lock 1.
-People in the vicinity are advised to regularly monitor levee bank condition.
+Flow may continue to affect levee banks downstream of Lock 1.
+People in the vicinity are advised to regularly monitor levee bank conditions.